Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy

-The national Tourette Syndrome Association (TSA), renamed the Tourette Association of America (TAA) in 2015, has established itself as the leading voice worldwide for Tourette syndrome, and it has failed in its mission.
+The national Tourette Association of America (TAA), previously named Tourette Syndrome Association (TSA), has established itself as the leading voice worldwide for Tourette’s.
+It has failed in its mission.

-The medical and scientific advisory boards of this organization have repeatedly been informed by physicians and families that a connection with allergy, the environment, and Tourette syndrome has been observed.
-Yet they have not robustly explored this area.
+The medical and scientific advisory boards of this organization have repeatedly been informed by physicians and families that a connection with allergy and the environment has been observed or personally experienced with Tourette syndrome.
+Yet they have not robustly explored this connection.

-Our organization had an informal working relationship with the Tourette Syndrome Association for a number of years.
+Our organization had an informal working relationship with the TSA/TAA for a number of years.
 I served as a volunteer liaison on alternative therapies, at their request, until it was clear that we were not able to change their focus.
-We urged them 20 years ago to pursue studies on the role of the immune system and the environment related to diet, allergens, and toxic chemical exposures, among other issues.
+We urged them 25 years ago to pursue studies on the role of the immune system and the environment related to diet, allergens, and toxic chemical exposures, among other issues.

 Due to a lack of guidance from the TSA/TAA, doctors continue to instruct patients that Tourette syndrome is an uncurable genetic disorder.
 Recently the term “environment” has crept into the literature because it is increasingly clear, with new findings and the growing incidence of this disorder, that genetics cannot be fully to blame.
 But the TSA/TAA has not given guidance to families and professionals on what this might mean.
 The environment?
 What aspects of it?
 What can and should people do?